-Organising your products is also very easy and uses a category system that allows you to make both parent and sub-categories which makes create a very good hierarchy for your products.
+Organizing your products is also very easy and uses a category system that allows you to make both parent and sub-categories which makes create a very good hierarchy for your products.
 The add product page is very simple, all you need to do is name that category.
 If you want to, you can add a description and images to the categories.

 You can manage a lot of your inventory directly from the product overview page using the quick edit option including price, quantity, category, SKU number, sale price and product title and URL.
 This makes updating your inventory very quick and simple to do.

-Wix have opted for a single page layout for their add new product page but before going through to the page, you first need to select whether it is a digital or physical product as the two pages are slightly different but the single page is simple to use and well laid out.
+Wix has opted for a single page layout for their add new product page but before going through to the page, you first need to select whether it is a digital or physical product as the two pages are slightly different but the single page is simple to use and well laid out.

-With Wix, organising your products does feel quite limited as it only allows you to create parent categories.
+With Wix, organizing your products does feel quite limited as it only allows you to create parent categories.
 You can work around this with the navigation menu but it doesn’t work in the same way that a proper parent/child category system does.

-A relatively recent addition to the Wix platform is a bulk inventory management tool, which is a welcome change but it is just limited to updating stock quantity levels and any other changes such as pricing, needs to be done on a product by product basis.
+A relatively recent addition to the Wix platform is a bulk inventory management tool, which is a welcome change but it is just limited to updating stock quantity levels and any other changes such as pricing, needs to be done on a product-by-product basis.

 WooCommerce – as standard, order management is pretty poor with WooCommerce and an additional plugin is required, especially if you want to print off order invoices or packing slips for physical products.